SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Calling ``shiftRight(3)`` on an integer variable containing the number ``123456`` shifts the number to the right by three decimal places, and changes the variable to have a value of ``123``.

+This method is similar to the bitwise right shift operator (as described in :ref:`AdvancedOperators_BitwiseLeftAndRightShifts`), except that it shifts by powers of ten, rather than powers of two.

 .. _Extensions_Subscripts: